 This is the most exciting event in the process.
 Today you will become the owner of your chosen property.
 The key for a successful settlement is the preparation.
 We will do all that we can to address and resolve all issues ahead of time.
 We will make sure you get the settlement statement ahead of time, ask and verify all the information and have the settlement office answer and make corrections if necessary.
 The settlement attorney, who represents the transaction (not any of the parties) will walk you and the sellers through all of the documents, answer your questions and have you sign on all the documents.
 It is recommended to schedule the settlement for a time that alines with the bank office hours so that there is someone available to be reached if any issues should arise.
 It is not recommended to schedule closing on the last day of the month, when all the settlement offices and banks are usually very busy.
 Please do not forget to bring your government issued photo ID and/or any other documents you were instructed to bring.
 After signing the documents, while the settlement office is making copies for us, it is a great time to have conversation with the sellers, get the keys and garage remotes, get specific information on mail, trash, recycle collection days and any other things that come to mind.

 Let’s make sure you started service with the utility companies, to avoid the process of disconnection and reconnection, along with any fees that accompany these processes.
 Make sure you have the keys, manuals, warranties and garage remotes (if any).
 I you bought a condo let’s make sure you filled out the association forms and that you registered with their office.
 Some of them have restricted moving times and some of them have pool, gym and parking passes.

 You are officially a property owner!

-Buying a new home can be stressful, but it shouldn't be...
+Buying a new home can be stressful, but it doesn't have to be...